Gaurav1745/gauravs-pizza/README.md

 # Pizza-Man

-A website for ordering Pizza Online.
+A website for ordering your favourite Pizza Online.

 ## Demo